redmustardltd/shopify-popup/README.md

-This code is for a discount popup that appears on a Shopify store when a user is about to leave the page.
-The popup is triggered either when the user's mouse cursor moves outside of the page (an `exit intent`), or after a certain amount of time has passed.
+This is a Shopify Liquid template that displays a discount popup on a product page.
+It's designed to show a discount message and code to users who are about to leave the page.
+The popup appears either when the user's mouse leaves the window (an `exit intent`), or after a certain amount of time specified in the `popup_timeout` setting.

-The code first checks if the product being viewed has a specific tag (specified in the `settings.popup_tag` variable) and if the `settings.show_discount_popup` variable is set to true.
-If both conditions are met, the code generates the HTML for the discount popup.
-The HTML includes an img element for the store's logo, a `close` icon, and a p element for the discount message, code, and details.
+The code first checks whether the product being viewed has a certain tag (specified in the `popup_tag` setting) and whether the `show_discount_popup` setting is true.
+If both of these conditions are met, the code displays a div element with the class `rm-exit-intent-popup`.
+This div contains the actual popup message, which includes an image, a message, a discount code, and details about the discount.

-The JavaScript listens for various events that could trigger the popup to appear.
-If the user's mouse cursor moves outside of the page (an `exit intent`), the script adds the `rm-visible` class to the popup element, causing it to appear on the page.
-If a certain amount of time has passed (specified in the `settings.popup_timeout` variable), the script adds the `rm-visible` class to the popup element after the specified timeout.
+The code also includes a script that listens for certain events and displays the popup when they occur.
+If the user's mouse leaves the window, the script adds the `rm-visible` class to the `rm-exit-intent-popup` div, which causes it to appear on the screen.
+The script also listens for the escape key being pressed or the close icon being clicked, and closes the popup if either of these events occur.

-The script also listens for the user to click on the `close` icon or press the escape key.
-If either of these events occurs, the script removes the `rm-visible` class from the popup element, causing it to disappear.

-Finally, the script adds an event listener for clicks on the page mask (the semi-transparent background behind the popup).
-If the user clicks on the mask, the `rm-visible` class is removed from the popup element, causing it to disappear.
+Finally, the script sets a timeout that displays the popup after a certain amount of time specified in the `popup_timeout` setting.
+If the user's mouse leaves the window before the timeout expires, the timeout is cancelled and the popup is displayed immediately.